 Children are the unintentional, often times, forgotten victims of domestic violence.

-Our Children’s Program is designed to help children recover from domestic violence during a critical stage of development in their lives by promoting healthy growth and development, non-violent social skills and positive learning experiences in a safe, supportive setting.
+Our Children’s Program is designed to help children recover from domestic violence by promoting healthy growth and development, non-violent social skills, and positive learning experiences in a safe, supportive setting.
 Tailored support for children and teens aged 0-18 years consists of age-appropriate activities, such as arts and crafts, team-building games, after-school tutoring, and computer skills.

 The National Domestic Violence Hotline